Saturday, August 13, 2016

 Vacations

-There was a time when I thought vacations were a waste of time and money.
+There was a time when I considered vacations to be a waste of time and money.
 My practical, stick-in-the-mud side would argue that the expense of vacation trips could be put to better use in home improvements or saving for the future.
 Yes, it's important to maintain one's home and it's important to save for the future, but I've finally realized it's also important to bask in the joy of present moments and create precious memories with friends and family members.
 It has taken many years and many memorable trips to rid me of the guilt associated with vacations.

 Please visit my author website at https://www.cindylfreeman.com/